844-344-2420

 Ann Arbor’s Hash Bash dates to 1966, though the first one wasn’t held until 1972.
 What happened in 1966 was that a poet named John Sinclair was arrested for giving two joints to an undercover narcotics officer.
 He was given a 10-year prison sentence for this apparent crime, something that enraged members of the community.

-So in 1971, 15,000 people gathered for a freedom rally in support of Sinclair—including John Lennon, Yoko Ono, Bob Seger, and Stevie Wonder—and he was released shortly afterwards on the order of Michigan’s Supreme Court.
+So in 1971, 15,000 people gathered for a freedom rally in support of Sinclair—including John Lennon, Yoko Ono, Bob Seger, and Steve Wonder—and he was released shortly afterwards on the order of Michigan’s Supreme Court.
 As a direct result, they also declared the state’s felony cannabis laws unconstitutional for a very brief period.

 Replacement laws weren’t set to take effect until April 3rd, 1972, so on April 1st of that year, people gathered on the University of Michigan’s campus to celebrate all things cannabis, in what’s now considered to be the first ever Hash Bash.
 This year marked the 50th anniversary of this April celebration, and it’s still going strong.
-Bringing the whole event full circle, John Sinclair was able to attend this year, along with many other local activists and politicians who support further legalization efforts.
+Bringing the whole event full circle,

 Where are you going to observe the 4/20 holiday this year?
 Let us know through our social feeds—and be sure to celebrate responsibly!